mitchtreece/Cardboard/README.md

   </tr>
 </table>

-Cardboard is a modal-card presentation & customization system built with speed and simplicity in mind.
+Swift modal-card presentation & customization system built for iOS ⭐️

-It's also the spiritual-successor of [Bulletin](https://github.com/mitchtreece/Bulletin)
+Also the spiritual-successor of [Bulletin](https://github.com/mitchtreece/Bulletin)

 ---